 While long-form content is important for SEO, not everyone has the time to read a detailed blog post, nor do they want to.
 Therefore using an infographic can be an effective way of reaching people with the right content.
 This could be posted separately on social media or added to a blog post as a way to provide additional context.
 Combining content formats together can drive engagement and provide more ways for your audience to consume your content.

-According to data from MIDAS (RAJAR’s audio survey), podcast consumption has witnessed a huge increase with 9.4 million weekly listeners in the UK – an uptick of 45% in the last year.
-And because of this, many recruitment firms and suppliers (you can listen to ours here) are now producing their own podcasts to capitalise on this growing demand and cover their respective niches.
+According to data from MIDAS (RAJAR’s audio survey), podcast consumption has witnessed a huge increase with 10.5 million weekly listeners in the UK.
+And because of this, many recruitment firms and suppliers are now producing their own podcasts to capitalise on this growing demand and cover their respective niches.